Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Conclusion

 \section{Conclusion}

-In this work, we have tackled the problem of beampattern design in a system where a large reflecting/transmitting RIS is illuminated by a small number of active sources.
-It has been shown that satisfactory performance in terms of relative square error between the desired and the realized beampattern can be achieved with this RIS-based transmit architecture.
-Furthermore, the presented example with 4 sources and a 100-element RIS has shown that the realized beampattern is not dramatically different from the beampattern realized with an equivalent MIMO system with 100 active elements.
-This architecture is, therefore, very promising in reducing the costs when elaborated beampatterns need to be synthesized.
-Future works will focus on optimizing the position and number of source signals and on adopting active RISs, which grant additional degrees of freedom and are known to deliver better performance when the distances between the sources and the RIS are large, and on the system design in the case of near-field communications~\cite{Chen_2024}.
+In this work, we have investigated the problem of beampattern design in a transmit system leveraging a large reflecting/transmitting reconfigurable intelligent surface (RIS) driven by a small number of active sources.
+Our analysis demonstrates that this RIS-based architecture can achieve satisfactory performance, exhibiting a low relative square error between the desired and realized beampatterns.
+Notably, our simulation results with a 4-source, 100-element RIS reveal that the generated beampattern is not dramatically different from that of a conventional MIMO system with 100 active elements and is better than that of a 36-element MIMO system.
+This highlights the significant potential of the RIS-based architecture for cost reduction in applications requiring sophisticated beampattern synthesis.
+Future research should focus on optimizing the number and placement of the sources, exploring the benefits of active RISs (which offer enhanced performance, especially in scenarios with substantial source-RIS separation), and investigating system design for near-field communication scenarios~\cite{Chen_2024}.
+Furthermore, a key direction should be the development and thorough experimentation with a physical prototype~\cite{Pei_2021, Fara_2022, Peng_2025, Tishchenko_2025} to rigorously validate the theoretical findings presented in this study.

 Problem~\eqref{sub_prob_s_2} is the minimization of a convex quadratic function ($\bm A$ is a Hermitian positive semidefinite matrix) over a ball, and its solution in terms of a diagonalization of $\bm A$ is standard.
 Indeed, recalling that $\tilde{\bm s}= \bm U\herm \bm s$ and $\tilde{\bm b}= \bm U\herm \bm b$, Problem~\eqref{sub_prob_s_2} can be recast as